adi518/react-ryo-cli/static/media/README.c0c97fea.md

 ## Who Is It For

-This package is mainly targeted at infrastructure teams, UI architects/leads and anyone who maintains several React applications across their organization.
+This package is mainly targeted at UI infrastructure teams, architects, leads and anyone who maintains several React applications across their organization.

 ## Why